GSA/digitalgov.gov/content/posts/2015-02-05-focus-on-nutrition-with-dri-calculator-for-healthcare-professionals-app.md

 url: /2015/02/05/focus-on-nutrition-with-dri-calculator-for-healthcare-professionals-app/
 date: 2015-02-05 10:00:28 -0400
 title: Focus on Nutrition with DRI Calculator for Healthcare Professionals App
-summary: 'For those of us who&nbsp;need to get our diet under control&mdash;and keep it that way&mdash;we surely have noticed the recent explosion of health apps and wearable fitness trackers.
-No doubt&nbsp;we&rsquo;ve all thought about buying one of those at $100 to $150 bucks a pop'
+summary: 'For those of us who need to get our diet under control&mdash;and keep it that way&mdash;we surely have noticed the recent explosion of health apps and wearable fitness trackers.
+No doubt we&rsquo;ve all thought about buying one of those at $100 to $150 bucks a pop'
 authors:
   - kdowney
 categories: